CatLabInteractive/catlab-events/readme.md

 You should now be able to register an account on the website.

+### Admin account & organisations
+Only admin users can log in into the admin dashboard (at `/admin`).
+The first user that registers at the fresly installed platform will get admin rights assigned automatically.

+The platform can host multiple organisations.
+When an admin user logs in into the admin panel, an organisation is created for them, but an admin user can be assigned to multiple organisations.

+The admin state of a user is stored in the `admin` property of the `users` table.

 ### Deploy scripts
 There are two buildscripts in /build that you might want to use to deploy on production servers.